Codecademy/docs/content/general/concepts/tech-stacks/tech-stacks.md

   - 'paths/full-stack-engineer-career-path'
 ---

-A **technology (or "tech") stack** refers to a set of softwares that work together to build digital products or solutions such as websites and mobile applications.
+A **technology (or "tech") stack** refers to a set of software that work together to build digital products or solutions such as websites and mobile applications.
 Essential for building maintainable and scalable software, tech stacks are also referred to as technology infrastructures or solution stacks.

 ### Front-End Tech Stack